Chaklader/SignalSyncPro/papers/PAPER_2.md

 **3. Decision Boundary Characterization** — We systematically map decision boundaries in the 32-dimensional state space through counterfactual analysis.
-For representative states from each test scenario, we identify minimal perturbations causing action switches, revealing thresholds like "queue length threshold of 8-10 vehicles triggers phase change" or "pedestrian wait time exceeding 45s influences Next Phase timing."
+For representative states from each test scenario, we identify minimal perturbations causing action switches, revealing thresholds like "detector transition from active to inactive triggers phase change" or "bus wait time exceeding 18s influences Skip-to-P1 activation."
 This boundary mapping enables prediction of agent
 behavior: given a current state, operators can anticipate whether nearby traffic changes will trigger different actions.
 It also identifies stability regions where decisions are robust versus sensitive regions where small state changes cause action switching.